anti-duhring/selenajs/README.md

         }
     });
     ```
+    - This method receive an async function as parameter, which is exaplained in details down below, on the topic about [`Test Function`](#test-function).
 - `Test.runTest(): Promise<TLog>`: This method can be used to run this single test.
 - `Test.getLog(): TLog`: Get the log after the test has finished.
 - `Test.getConfig(): object`: Get the config object that has been passed in `Test` constructor.